jaderigby/bacon/README.md

 bacon new
 ```

-Follow the instructions in the terminal to finish creaating your utility.
+Follow the instructions in the terminal to finish creating your utility.

 ### Adding An Action ###